Comparing Travel Credit Cards

-With spring upon us, now's a great time to redeem rewards for a long weekend for a late-season ski trip to Breckenridge, Colorado, a jaunt to Japan, or enjoying the balmy winds of the Caribbean.
-That can mean redemptions for a hotel stay in your favorite town; business class on an international flight; or a cruise to the Bahamas.
+With summer upon us, now's a great time to redeem rewards for a long weekend to San Diego, a jaunt to Japan, or enjoying the balmy winds of the Caribbean.
+That can mean redemptions for a hotel stay in your favorite town; business class on an international flight; or a trip to the Bahamas.

 Here are a few examples of trips you might opt for and how to maximize those redemptions:

 Jaunt on a couple's long weekend

 You and your significant other want to take a long weekend to San Diego using your Chase Ultimate Rewards points from your Chase Sapphire Preferred Card.
 First, you can book through Chase Ultimate Rewards and earn a 1.25 cents boost, or transfer your points to airline partners such as American, which flies into San Diego.
 American MileSAAver awards are available for as low as 7,500 miles each way plus any applicable taxes and carrier-imposed fees points or miles, and if you opt for Southwest Airlines, remember, there are no blackout dates with Southwest's Rapid Rewards.